Follow the Money: Uncovering the Incorporation & Ownership STRUCTURES of Chinese Firms

 ABOUT Elly rostoum

-Elly was one of the recipients of the 2024 Johns Hopkins Nexus Award in Teaching for the course: Biotech, Health Security, and Artificial Intelligence.
+Elly was the recipient of the 2024 Johns Hopkins Nexus Award in Teaching for the course: Biotech, Health Security, and Artificial Intelligence.
 She was also the recipient of the 2023 Johns Hopkins University Discovery Awards, which recognize researchers who are poised to arrive at important discoveries or creative works.
-Elly is one of co-founders of the Johns Hopkins RUBICON Symposium, a joint partnership with the Johns Hopkins University Applied Physics Lab.
-She was formerly the founding Associate Director of the China Global Research Center at Johns Hopkins University, and a Hans J. Morgenthau Fellow in U.S. Grand Strategy at Notre Dame University.
+Elly is a co-founder of the RUBICON Symposium, a joint partnership with the Johns Hopkins University Applied Physics Lab.
+She was formerly the Associate Director of the China Research Center at Johns Hopkins University, and a Hans J. Morgenthau Fellow in U.S. Grand Strategy at Notre Dame University.

-Elly speaks 5 languages and is fluent in the 22 Arabic dialects.
+Elly speaks 5 languages, and she is also fluent in the 22 Arabic dialects.
 She has conducted field research throughout Europe and the Middle East.
 Methodologically, Elly specializes in gaming, scenario planning, and modeling.
 Elly began her career in the private sector, forecasting oil prices and advising C-suite executives in the energy sector.
 Her research has been prolifically published in industry and policymaking circles.

 Elly holds a Ph.D. in Global Governance and Human Security from the University of Massachusetts, Boston, a Master’s degree in Liberal Arts in Government from Harvard University, a Certificate in Decision Analysis & Risk Management from Stanford University, a Certificate in Energy Modeling from the International Energy Agency, and a Bachelor's degree in Political Science from Bates College.